-The heart of the trail is the cedar swamp itself, which is home to the white cedar tree.
-A pretty and contemplative spot, it’s simple to get but feels a world away from the beach.
+The heart of this Cape Cod hiking trail is the cedar swamp itself, which is home to the white cedar tree.
+A pretty and contemplative spot, it’s simple to get to but feels a world away from the beach.
 The trail has mostly level terrain, though there are a few stairs to climb.
 Parking is available on Marconi Station Road in Wellfleet, and the hike is a great addition to a visit to Marconi Beach or a stay in Wellfleet.

 Bass Hole Boardwalk, Yarmouth

-The delightful Callery Darling Conservation Area has miles of trails and accompanying views to stun visitors.
+The delightful Callery Darling Conservation Area has miles of trails and accompanying views to stun those looking for Cape Cod walks.
 For a short but sweet trek, take a walk along the 800-foot Bass Hole Boardwalk.
 The walk offers a picture-perfect vantage point to gaze at sunsets or the surrounding salt marshes, animals, boats, and sky.